SWE-QA: Can Language Models Answer Repository-level Code Questions?: Benchmark Construction

 \subsection{Statistics of \ourbench}

-Table~\ref{tab:benchmark} provides a comprehensive statistical overview of \ourbench.
-The benchmark comprises 576 questions meticulously curated from 12 diverse and popular Python repositories, selected based on their inclusion in the SWE-bench~\cite{jimenez2024swe} benchmark to ensure relevance and complexity.
-In total, these repositories encompass 11,335 files, 19,544 classes, 128,835 functions, and over 3 million lines of code, presenting a substantial and realistic challenge for code understanding models.
+The benchmark comprises 720 questions meticulously curated from 15 Python repositories.
+In total, these repositories encompass 13,300 files, 22,522 classes, 142,404 functions, and over 3.4 million lines of code, presenting a substantial and realistic challenge for code understanding models.
+The average question length is 28.62 words, and the average answer length is 266.64 words.
+To further characterize the complexity of \ourbench, we conduct a quantitative analysis of the reasoning chain and structural requirements of its questions.
+On average, answering each question involves 8.71 functions across 3.19 files, with a reasoning chain depth of 4.72 and a dependency chain depth of 2.96.
+Moreover, 90.9\% of the questions exhibit a reasoning chain depth greater than one, and 77.6\% require cross-file knowledge to be answered correctly, indicating that \ourbench systematically emphasizes multi-hop reasoning and non-trivial code dependencies.
 To ensure a balanced representation of question types, we selected an equal number of What, Why, Where, and How questions, with each repository contributing exactly 48 samples.
+Detailed statistics for each repository can be found in Appendix~\ref{app:bench-static}.